 |GTA-V||24 Seconds||22 Seconds|

 Again, the Samsung 980 Pro won but with a very small difference.
-I test 970 EVO Plus again and again while doing any comparison on SSD Sphere.
+I test 970 EVO Plus again and again while doing a comparison on SSD Sphere.
 But, it never disappoints me.
-This is the reason why 970 EVO Plus is one of my favorite SSDs now.
+This is the reason why the 970 EVO Plus is one of my favorite SSDs now.

 4. Endurance and TBW